AndreasStenhall/Windows-Admin-Quick-Links-aka.ms/README.md

-This is a summary of great short links (aka.ms links) to great Windows admin resources, which includes Windows, Cloud PC, Azure Virtual Desktop, Surface and of course Intune.
+This is a summary of quite a few aka.ms links that takes you straight to great Windows admin resources, which includes Windows, Cloud PC, Azure Virtual Desktop, Surface, and of course Intune.
 Enjoy!
+Use these links to quickly browse to more or less every day admin tasks to save time.

 # General Windows stuff